Getting articles published is an excellent way to establish yourself as an expert and gain the recognition of peers, customers, and superiors.

 Once you have the assignment, make sure your deadline is feasible and get to work.
 When you write the article, it’s a good idea not to rely on yourself for proofreading.
 If possible, get another person or two to review it before sending in.

 5. Follow Up

-Congratulations, you are now a published writer.
+Congratulations, you are now a published writer!
 Now start building on it.
 Offer new ideas to editors who have worked with you and use your publishing credentials to get your foot in the door at other publications.
 And don’t forget to let people in your circle of friends and acquaintances know you’ve been published.
-Self-promotion doesn’t work unless you are promoting yourself.
+Don’t be shy; self-promotion means actually promoting yourself.